Gringo Pricing And How To Avoid It

 In addition to pricing, for any development, you want to research the title for the land (with your attorney’s help) and confirm that all required permits have been received.

-As I explained to the conference attendee who approached me last week, it’s important not to make a decision based on information from a single source.
+As I explained to the webinar attendee who approached me this month, it’s important not to make a decision based on information from a single source.
 Ask your questions of the developer… then ask them again of your attorney… then ask them again of every real estate agent you meet.
 Compare answers to try to come away with as rounded a perspective as possible.

 And remember that, if you ask a question and the answer isn’t what you want to hear, then you have only yourself to blame if you move ahead with the purchase.